momentohq/public-dev-docs/docs/intro.md

   - [Php](https://github.com/momentohq/client-sdk-php)
   - [Ruby](https://github.com/momentohq/client-sdk-ruby)

-- _If you want to know more about Momento Serverless Cache and how it works_, refer to the reference on [Momento Serverless Cache concepts](./learn/how-it-works).
+- _If you want to know more about Momento Cache and how it works_, refer to the reference on [Momento Cache concepts](./learn/how-it-works).

 - _For specific guides on integrating with AWS Lambda or other systems_, look to the [guides](./develop/guides/1-caching-with-aws-lambda.md) section.

-- _If you want an in-depth tutorial of Momento Serverless Cache in action_, look to our walkthrough on [adding a cache to a serverless application](./develop/tutorials/serverless-cache-walkthrough/1-adding-a-cache-to-serverless.md).
+- _If you want an in-depth tutorial of Momento Cache in action_, look to our walkthrough on [adding a cache to a serverless application](./develop/tutorials/serverless-cache-walkthrough/1-adding-a-cache-to-serverless.md).

 Have any questions or comments?
 We'd love to hear from you!
 You can chat with a Momento specialist by [joining our Discord](https://discord.com/invite/3HkAKjUZGq), or e-mail us at [support@momentohq.com](mailto:support@momentohq.com).